gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

 Even with these drawbacks of the higher costs and fiber being more difficult to work with though, fiber optic cables have a place in most of our enterprise networks.

 - Single-Mode Fiber (SMF) : Designed for long-distance communication and features a small glass core typically around 8.3 to 10 microns in diameter.
-Yellow sheath
+Yellow sheath.
+It uses 1550 nanometer wavelengths.

 - Multi-Mode Fiber (MMF) : Tailored for shorter distances because it has a larger fiber core size that ranges from 50 to 100 microns.
 Multi-mode cables with a larger code are cheaper to manufacture.
-Aqua blue or orange sheath
+Aqua blue or orange sheath.
+It uses 850 or 1300 nanometer wavelengths.

 Network designers often prefer multimode over single mode for its easier handling and cost-effective installation.